nx:run-commands

 Given that Nx knows our workspace structure, we should be able to give it a project and the name of our script, and it should take care of the rest.

-option accepts as many commands as you want.
+The commands option accepts as many commands as you want.
 By default, they all run in parallel.
-You can run them sequentially by setting parallel: false
+You can run them sequentially by setting parallel: false:

 1"create-script": {